georgel2020/ChromeDinoCheat/README.md

 # Chrome Dino Cheat

-Scripts for cheating in chrome dino game!
+A perfect solution for cheating in the famous chrome dino game!

 ### What's this

-Some javascript codes for cheating in the chrome dino game
+- Some javascript codes for cheating in the chrome dino game
+- Some html games based on the dino game (with new features)

 ### How to use